ray-project/ray/doc/source/tune-advance-tutorial.rst

    :start-after: __trainable_begin__
    :end-before: __trainable_end__

-The example reuse some of the functions in mnist_pytorch, and is a good demo for how to decouple the tuning function and original training code.
+The example reuses some of the functions in ray/tune/examples/mnist_pytorch.py, and is also a good demo for how to decouple the tuning logic and original training code.

 Here we also overrides ``reset_config``.
 This method is optional, but can be implemented to speed up algorithms such as PBT, and to allow performance optimizations such as running experiments